-Need help deciding what kind of food to switch your kitten to?
+Need help to decide what kind of food to switch your kitten to?
 Cats are obligate carnivores (they require protein from meat), so look for food with meat as the first ingredient.
 Then, make sure it has lots of moisture.
 Unlike dogs, felines get most of their water from what they eat.
-Canned, raw, or freeze dried (and rehydrated) foods are all good options.
+Canned, raw, or freeze-dried (and rehydrated) foods are all good options.
 Save the kibble for between-meal grazing.
-It is also the time to start off feeding the wet food options as kittens will imprint their texture of food when they are kittens.
+It is also the time to start off feeding the wet food options as kittens will imprint the texture of food when they are kittens.
 Kittens grow (and eat) a lot in their first year, so feed them by the specific guidelines on the packaging.
 Now is also the time to vary the brands and protein sources as much as possible.
 It provides them with more nutrients and prevents them from becoming picky eaters.
-Serve dinner up in a wide, shallow bowl —cats hate when their whiskers touch the sides because it can lead to whisker fatigue.
+Serve dinner up in wide, shallow food and water bowls —cats hate when their whiskers touch the sides because it can lead to whisker fatigue.
 Lastly, consider a water fountain to entice them into a little extra hydration.

 HANDLE LITTER BOX DRAMA